+November 22 marked the 58th anniversary of the assassination of President John F. Kennedy.
 News coverage at that time was obviously very different than it is now.
-However, for people who were alive during that year, when asked where they were located upon receiving the news, most of them remember that day as if it had just happened.
+However, for people who were alive then, when asked where they were located upon receiving the news, most of them remember the day as if it had just happened.

 Suddenly, Walter Cronkite’s announcement that Kennedy had been shot interrupted the program.

 Sadly, many assassinations have occurred since that time.